etalab-ia/knowledge-base/_sources/piaf/retriever/ES_preprocessing.md

 ## Conclusion

-Using the four analyzer filters gives the best performance.
-Using the pre-processing function gives a negligeable improvement over using an ES analyzer.
-Still the advantage of an self-contained ES analyzer are multiple: faster, included in ES, and easier to deploy.
+Using the four ES analyzer filters gives the best performance.
+On the other hand, using the pre-processing function (in Python and spacy-based) gives a negligeable improvement over using an ES analyzer.
+The decision is simpe, **the advantages of an self-contained ES analyzer are multiple: same performance, faster, included in ES, and easier to deploy. **

 For this experiment the `icu-tokenizer` does not seem to offer an advantage over the `standard` tokenizer.
+If it is not possible to add it to the Hastack master, maybe we can roll with the `standard` tokenizer and it will be fine.

 ## TODO

-Merge the proposed PR into master and add the required plugin line to Haystack's ES Dockerfile.
-If it is not possible to add it to the Hastack master, maybe we can roll with the `standard` tokenizer and it will be fine.
+1. Merge the proposed PR into master and add the required plugin line to Haystack's ES Dockerfile.
+2. Wonder why using the four filters is faster than using them indpendently :o